awsdocs/aws-secrets-manager-docs/doc_source/tutorials_rotation-single.md

 ## Step 5: Clean up resources<a name="tutorials_rotation-single_step-cleanup"></a>

-If you want to try another rotation strategy, *alternating users rotation*, skip cleaning up resources and go to [Tutorial: Set up alternating users rotation for AWS Secrets Manager](tutorials_rotation-alternating.md)\.
+If you want to try another rotation strategy, *alternating users rotation*, skip cleaning up resources and go to [Set up alternating users rotation for AWS Secrets Manager](tutorials_rotation-alternating.md)\.

 Otherwise, to avoid potential charges, and to remove the EC2 instance that has access to the internet, delete the following resources you created in this tutorial:
 + Amazon EC2 instance\.
 For instructions, see [Terminate an instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#terminating-instances-console)\.